infinite-canvas

 shards install

-When Raylib is installed system-wide (e.g. via a package manager) the source env.sh step can be skipped.
+When Raylib is installed system-wide (e.g. via a package manager) the environment variables can be omitted. env.sh in the repo root exports both variables as a convenience (source env.sh) if you prefer that workflow.

 | Variable | Purpose |